-BARRY Dillon, Programme Manager, Venture Out Wilderness Project with Commercial with students from St Paul’s Oughterard: Milly McDonald, Elsie Keane, Adam Wallace and Pamela Treacy, Commercial Business manager VHI at Brigit’s Garden, Rosscahill, Galway.
-Photo: Andrew Downes, xposure
+Barry Dillon, Programme Manager, Venture Out Wilderness Project, with pupils from St Paul's Oughterard, Milly McDonald, Elsie Keane and Adam Wallace, and Pamela Treacy, Commercial Business Manager at Vhi, at Brigit's Garden, Rosscahill, Galway.
+Photo: Andrew Downes, xposure'

 Galway project receives grant from Vhi Health and Wellbeing Fund